Kubernetes Admission Controller

 Kubernetes can be configured to use an Admission Controller to validate that the container image is compliant with the user’s policy before allowing or preventing deployment.

+Anchore Enterprise can be integrated with Kubernetes to ensure that only certified images are started within a cluster.
 The admission controller can be configured to make a webhook call into Anchore Enterprise.
-Anchore Enterprise exports a Kubernetes-specific API endpoint and will return the pass of fail response in the form of an ImageReview response.
+Anchore Enterprise exports a Kubernetes-specific API endpoint and will return the pass or fail response in the form of an ImageReview response.
+This approach allows the Kubernetes system to make the final decision on running a container image and does not require installation of any per-node plugins into Kubernetes.

 The Anchore admission controller supports 3 different modes of operation allowing you to tune the tradeoff between control and intrusiveness for your environments.